KIT-MBS/pyrexMD/paper.md

 # Summary

-Proteins are complex biomolecules which fulfill important and diverse tasks in living organisms.
+Proteins are complex biomolecules which fulfill a wide range of critical tasks in living organisms.
 Studying and understanding their structure, function, and dynamics is essential for life sciences and can be applied for, e.g., disease control or advanced drug design.
 Molecular dynamics (MD) is a computational method relying on physical models to simulate biomolecular systems.
-The movements of all atoms can be 'viewed' like a movie and analyzed to improve the understanding of specific interactions or complement experimental measurements.
-Replica Exchange (REX) [@sugita1999replica; @zhang2005convergence] is a powerful method used to enhance the sampling of protein conformations and generates large amounts of data.
+Movements of all atoms can be 'viewed' like a movie and analyzed to improve the understanding of specific interactions or complement experimental measurements.
+Replica Exchange (REX) is a powerful method used to enhance the sampling of protein conformations and generates large amounts of data.

-`pyrexMD` is designed as an interactive 'all-purpose' toolkit for research projects which rely on (contact-guided) Replica Exchange Molecular Dynamics using `GROMACS` [@van2005gromacs].
+`pyrexMD` is designed as an interactive 'all-purpose' toolkit for research projects which rely on (contact-guided) Replica Exchange Molecular Dynamics using `GROMACS`.
 Due to its workflow-orientated design, it is possible to rapidly create whole setup or analysis workflows, thereby significantly enhancing productivity and reducing the time spent at various stages of the project.

-# Statement of need
+# Theoretical background

 Timescales of various biomolecular interactions of interest, such as protein folding, conformation transitions, or ligand binding, are typically in the order